 Most recently, Williams led the golf program and served as uniform and equipment coordinator for the entire athletic program at Collegiate School (Va.)
 As a coach at Collegiate, he led the team to its first state golf championship in 2012.
-He was named State Golf Coach of the Year by the Virginia Independent School Athletic Association in 2012, 2013, 2015, and 2017, and received the State Sportsmanship Team Award in 2013, 2015, and 2016.
-Williams is also a two-time Prep League Golf Coach of the Year (2013 and 2015).
+He was named State Golf Coach of the Year by the Virginia Independent School Athletic Association in 2012 and received the State Sportsmanship Team Award in 2013, 2015, and 2016.
+Williams is also a three-time Prep League Golf Coach of the Year (2013, 2015 and 2017).

 Williams looks forward to getting started with the golfers in the Coosa Junior Golf Academy.